The phone box where Jo Jo Dullard was last seen

 A number of passing motorists would later recall seeing the young woman that night.
 They also expressed regret at their decision to keep driving.

-Back in 1995, the main road between Dublin and Waterford used to go through Moone.
-As a result, this area would have been much busier than it is today.
+This was a busy place in 1995, as the main road between Dublin and Waterford used to go through Moone.

 A car had finally pulled over.